 - 2.3.1 Risks are not equally distributed amongst level crossings.
 The risk at each crossing is quantified using the All Level Crossing Risk Model (ALCRM), explained in more detail in Mark Brunnen's evidence.
 This is a system that ranks level crossings based on factors including usage, linespeed, frequency of train service, the environment, the technology installed, and the history of incidents and accidents.
 It calculates the likelihood of a fatality (or injury equivalent) every year and expresses it as a Fatalities and Weighted Injuries (FWI) value.
-The calculation of FWI is also explained in more detail in Mark Brunnen's evidence. - 2.3.2 A FWI of 1.0 equates to the risk of 1 death, or 10 major injuries, or 200 RIDDOR reportable minor injuries and class 1 shock/trauma, or 1000 non-RIDDOR reportable minor injuries and class 2 shock/trauma per year.
+The calculation of FWI is also explained in more detail in Mark Brunnen's evidence.

+- 2.3.2 A FWI of 1.0 equates to the risk of 1 death, or 10 major injuries, or 200 RIDDOR reportable minor injuries and class 1 shock/trauma, or 1000 non-RIDDOR reportable minor injuries and class 2 shock/trauma per year.
 The total FWI attributable to the level crossings on Anglia route is 2.95, which is 25% of the overall national level crossing risk.
-The Cambridgeshire Order provides a risk reduction (FWI) saving of 0.030.
-When considered with the Essex and Suffolk Orders, the cumulative risk reduction is 0.168. - 2.3.3 Incidents and accidents in the use or operation of level crossings are logged, and inform the risk assessment process.
-Incidents generally fall into the following categories: - Deliberate misuse - User human error - Rail operator human error
+The Suffolk Order provides a risk reduction (FWI) saving of 0.018.
+When considered with the crossings contained in the (draft) Network Rail (Essex Level Crossing Reduction) Order and the (draft) Network Rail (Cambridgeshire Level Crossing Reduction) Order, the cumulative risk reduction would be 0.167.

+- 2.3.3 Incidents and accidents in the use or operation of level crossings are logged, and inform the risk assessment process.
+Incidents generally fall into the following categories:

+- Deliberate misuse

+- User human error

+- Rail operator human error

+- Rail equipment failure

+- External causes

-&lt;sup>8 Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013
+&lt;sup>9 Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013